archive/github-actions-slack/README.md

 ![Sample Error](./images/sample-error.png "Sample Error")

+To debug action and see what payload is being sent to slack, enable debugging: https://docs.github.com/en/actions/configuring-and-managing-workflows/managing-a-workflow-run#enabling-debug-logging (`ACTIONS_RUNNER_DEBUG=true` and `ACTIONS_STEP_DEBUG=true` under `Settings > Secrets`)

 ### What information about the repo etc is available?

 You can easily print everything you have while running the action.
 It can be a good way to see what you can send to Slack.